The Art Of The Quit: The 7 Foundational Beliefs You Must Hold Before You Quit Your Job And Get Paid To Be You

 Maybe you want to be more creative in your work.

-Maybe you’re stuck in a good job with good pay, but your side project lights you up.
+Maybe you’re in a good job with good pay, but your side project lights you up.

 Maybe you were just laid off or fired.
 (No shame, Pirate Christopher’s been fired plenty.)